Govan's Boy Soldier

 Private Lawrence Nealis is buried at Ration Farm Military Cemetery, La Chapelle-D'Armentieres, France and was posthumously awarded the British War Medal , Victory Medal and 1914 Star with Mons Clasp.

-In December 2014 Lawrence's medals (pictured above) were put up for sale at auctioneers Dix Noonan Webb Ltd, the reminiscence group tried to purchase the medals but sadly were outbid by a medal dealer, however the medals were recently put up for sale by this dealer and this time the reminiscence group successfully purchased Lawrence's medals, the group is very happy that they are now back in Govan and we are now looking for an appropriate place in Govan to display Lawrence's medals.
+In December 2014 Lawrence's medals (pictured above) were put up for sale at auctioneers Dix Noonan Webb Ltd, the reminiscence group tried to purchase the medals but sadly were outbid by a medal dealer, however the medals were recently put up for sale by this dealer and this time the reminiscence group successfully purchased Lawrence's medals, the group is very happy that they are now back in Govan and are now on display at Fairfield Heritage Centre in Govan.

 Lawrence's Service Record (above left) shows that he gave an age of 18 years and 2 months when he enlisted in Aug 1913, whereas his 1898 Birth Entry (above right) shows that he would have only been aged 15 years and 2 months in August 1913.
 (Sources: Ancestry & Scotland's People)